habitat-sh/habitat/www/source/blog/2018-07-18-habitat-gcr-and-gke.html.md

 classes: body-article
 ---

-This short post will explore how we can use Habitat and [Google Container Registry](https://cloud.google.com/container-registry/) to deploy a managed container to [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) with [Habitat Operator](https://github.com/habitat-sh/habitat-operator) already installed.
+This short post will explore how we can use Chef Habitat and [Google Container Registry](https://cloud.google.com/container-registry/) to deploy a managed container to [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) with [Chef Habitat Operator](https://github.com/habitat-sh/habitat-operator) already installed.

 The example we will be following is [here](https://github.com/chef-partners/hab-gcr-demo).
 Checking this out reveals the following structure:
 ```bash